The Combinatorics of Higher Derivatives of Implicit Functions: Introduction

-Surprisingly, only very recent references consider the fourth question, of the higher derivatives of implicit functions.
-The first reference known to the author that deals with this question explicitly is \cite{[N]}, which determines the terms appearing is such a derivative, but without the exact coefficients.
-The pre-print \cite{[J3]} does give the full answer, but with the coefficients appearing as combinatorial descriptions rather than closed formulae.
-We mention that the case $m=r=1$ in \cite{[STZ]} essentially evaluates higher derivatives of implicit functions as well (using their Taylor expansions with $x_{0}=y_{0}=0$), in terms of sums over certain trees.
+The fourth question was partially addressed in \cite{[Wo]}, whose formula is not entirely explicit, and a full answer was established much later.
+The first reference known to the author to give a closed formula for the general derivative of an implicit function, based on some variant of the Bell polynomials, is \cite{[C1]}, essentially using the Lagrange Inversion Formula.
+The problem is briefly discussed on page 153 of \cite{[C2]}, where the Lagrange Inversion Formula and its extensions are still the basis of the discussion (this is also the case in most of the references cited there, except \cite{[Wo]}).
+A more explicit expression appears in \cite{[CF]}, though the formula in that reference contains an error (mainly in the argument for counting the number of elements appearing in the formula), and this mistake is corrected in the (comparably very recent) reference \cite{[Wi]}.
+The latter reference uses an integration argument combined with the Fa\`{a} di Bruno formula, but also gives an inductive proof, resembling our proof in spirit.
+We also mention \cite{[N]}, which determines the terms appearing in such a derivative, but without the exact coefficients.
+The pre-print \cite{[J3]} gives the full answer as well, but with the coefficients appearing as combinatorial descriptions rather than closed formulae.
+The case $m=r=1$ in \cite{[STZ]} essentially evaluates higher derivatives of implicit functions as well (using their Taylor expansions with $x_{0}=y_{0}=0$), in terms of sums over certain trees.
+For another approach see \cite{[S]}, which based on some ideas of \cite{[Y]} provides formulae that are related to ours, though from a different point of view.

 In this paper we give another type of a closed formula for the $n$th derivative $y^{(n)}(x)$ with $n\geq2$, when $y$ is the function of $x$ given implicitly via the equation $f(x,y)=0$.
 The formula that we prove is based not on the most elementary products of the various partial derivatives of $f$, but on products of certain binomial combinations.
-This means that the sum describing $y^{(n)}$ contains substantially less terms, and the coefficients have interesting combinatorial meaning.
-In the end we show how to deduce the formula from \cite{[J3]} from ours, as well as give the closed expressions for the combinatorial coefficients from that reference.
-The formula for inverse functions follows as a special case.
+This means that the sum describing $y^{(n)}$ contains substantially less terms, and the coefficients have interesting combinatorial meaning, similar to those from \cite{[Wi]} and \cite{[J3]}.
+In the end we show how to deduce the formula appearing in those references from ours.
+The formula for higher derivatives of inverse functions, from \cite{[J2]} and others, follows as a special case.

+It is also known that several of the formulae mentioned above have algebraic phenomena lying behind them.
+For example, the formula of Fa\`{a} di Bruno was shown to be related to a special type of Hopf algebra (see, e.g., \cite{[FGV]} and some of the references therein), and \cite{[S]} describes some of the algebra behind the Lagrange Inversion Formula.
+It is an interesting question whether an object of similar flavor can be related to our formulae.